← Back to Blog

 You have established Google Ads success:

 You know Google Ads works for your practice.
 You've proven ROI.
 Now you need optimization and scaling.
-A full-time specialist is ideal.
+A full-time specialist is ideal for that depth of work.

 You want full control and transparency:

 Some practices want to own the account, run the strategy, and have someone execute.
 An employee gives you that control.
-An agency has some separation and strategic decisions.
+An agency carries some separation in strategic decisions.

 The Hidden Costs of In-House